Sz-Daniel/Tarkony/README.md

-# Tarkony - 2025.06.06
+# Tarkony - 2025.06.10

 ### Done:

-- Routing
-- ItemSingle page ini
-- Refactored: Logger system, Category fully refactoring, Commenting files + CleanCode
+- Optimalized the fetching logic in Items.tsx
+- Category rework - when the page loaded, it shows the root category bulk childs (child's child in every level) items and seperately it let the choose only the under level of category, and let the user choose from the past categories and delete the middle levels.

 ### Next:

-- Category UI
-- Item Single page UI
+- Item Single page
-- Guide modal
+- Modder compare

 ## Overview